cannatag/ldap3/docs/manual/source/mocking.rst

     connection.strategy.add_entry('cn=user2,o=lab', {'userPassword': 'test2222', 'sn': 'user2_sn', 'revision': 0})

 .. note::
-    MockBaseStrategy doesn't check against the schema the validity of the added entries, so you can just add the entries needed to perform your tests.
+    MockBaseStrategy doesn't check  the validity of the added entries against the schema, so you can just add the entries and the attribute values needed to perform your tests.

 Then you can use the mock connection as a normal connection to a real ldap server.